leangjia/blender_docs/manual/files/data_blocks.rst

 - Sharing animated actions between objects, for example to make all the lights dim together.

-You can also share data-blocks between files, see:

-- :doc:`linked libraries </files/linked_libraries/index>`.
+You can also share data-blocks between files, see :doc:`linked libraries </files/linked_libraries/index>`.

 .. _data-system-datablock-make-single-user: